Metaphysicist0/RAIL-Tongji-University/README.md

 # This repository is for OPL @ RoboCup 2024.

-# Supervised by Prof. Qijun Chen and Prof. Chengju Liu @ Robotics & Artificial Intelligence Lab (RAIL), Tongji-University.
+# Supervised by Prof. Qijun Chen and Prof. Chengju Liu @ Robotics & Artificial Intelligence Lab (RAIL), Tongji University.

 This repository is comprised of the following parts: